-In accordance with Title II of the ADA, the ODS and Texas State are committed to the provision of auxiliary aids and services to ensure effective communication with an individual who is deaf or hard of hearing.
-For individuals with hearing impairments, auxiliary aids and services includes closed captioning.
-However, in the event closed captioning is not available, the university will make every effort to provide an equally effective opportunity for participation.
+In accordance with Title II of the Americans with Disabilities Act of 1990 (ADA), the Office of Disability Services (ODS) and Texas State University (TXST) are committed to the provision of auxiliary aids and services to ensure effective communication for individuals who are deaf or hard of hearing.
+Auxiliary aids and services include closed captioning (CC); however, in the event CC is not available, TXST will make every effort to provide an equally effective opportunity for participation.

-In order to ensure that video tapes purchased by the university meet ADA compliance for closed captioning, Alkek Library reviews each request for video purchase for closed captioning capability.
-The Library will purchase the closed captioned version of a video if available, regardless of whether the closed captioned version is more expensive.
-An inventory of all videos available through Alkek Library is maintained on the Library website.
-Specific details are provided on each video which includes when available, closed captioning information.
-In addition, videos produced by the university for campus departments or programs will include closed captioning or subtitles.
-Instructional Technologies (IT) staff will provide information regarding the closed captioning requirement and estimated cost when it submits a proposed budget for each video production.
-Closed captioning is a reasonable accommodation for which a university department or program cannot claim financial hardship as justification for not providing the service.
+In order to ensure that video tapes purchased by the university meet ADA compliance for CC, Alkek Library reviews each request for video purchase for CC capability and will purchase the CC version of a video if available.
+An inventory of all videos available through Alkek is maintained on its website.
+Specific details, including CC information when available, are provided on each video.
+In addition, videos produced by TXST for campus departments or programs will include CC or subtitles.
+CC is a reasonable accommodation for which a university department or program cannot claim financial hardship as justification for not providing the service.

-The ODS and IT staff cannot guarantee that every video shown on campus will be closed captioned.
-However when a student or other member of the university makes a request for closed captioning which cannot be met due to timeliness or lack of availability, the university will ensure that an equally effective opportunity for participation is provided.
-With respect to closed captioned videos in academic classes this may include, but is not limited to:
+The ODS and Information Technology (IT) staff cannot guarantee that every video shown on campus will be closed captioned; however, if a student or another member of TXST makes a request for CC that cannot be met due to timeliness or lack of availability, then TXST will ensure that an equally effective opportunity for participation is provided.
+With respect to CC videos in academic courses, this may include, but is not limited to:

 - Provision of a sign language or oral interpreter